-Drupal vs WordPress vs Joomla: What is the best CMS to power a digital business?
+Drupal vs WordPress vs Joomla: What is the best CMS to power a digital business in 2023 and beyond?

-Say you want to set up an online store, an e-learning offering, or you have a lot of people in your organisation or network and want to offer them access to a portal.
-Perhaps, the lockdown and its consequences have made you realise that your business has changed structurally and you need to upgrade your digital platform.
-The burning question is: what technology platform should you use?
+Say you want to set up an online store, an e-learning offering, or you run a membership organisation and want to offer your members access to a portal.
+Perhaps, the pandemic or other external events have made you realise that your business has changed structurally and you need to upgrade your digital platform.
+One burning question is: what technology platform should you use?

 To be more precise, what is the best CMS (Content Management System) when building a website or to power the digital platform for your business?
 There are a few options out there, but the main ones to choose from are Drupal, WordPress or Joomla.
 So how to decide which one to rely on for the plumbing of your business for the next few years?

 At the start of the pandemic, we took a deep dive into all three platforms.
 As life feels very different to what it was three years ago, we have now updated all our data and analysis and compared the three CMSs using the following ten criteria:

 - What are the similarities between Drupal, WordPress and Joomla?